 Creator(s): Iroquois Falls Pio

-This Community Memories Exhibit is a historical portrayal of the founding of the town of Iroquois Falls, Ontario and the Abitibi Pulp and Paper Company Limited, a paper mill built on the vision of Frank Harris Anson (1839-1923).
+This Community Stories Exhibit is a historical portrayal of the founding of the town of Iroquois Falls, Ontario and the Abitibi Pulp and Paper Company Limited, a paper mill built on the vision of Frank Harris Anson (1839-1923).
 Derided at first as "Anson's Folly," Abitibi Pulp and Paper became the largest producer of newsprint in North America.

 Iroquois Falls remains a single industry town and the name "Abitibi" has been a staple in conversations, homes and lives since 1914, as has the name of the company's founder.
 The hamlet of Ansonville, Anson Street, Anson General Hospital and the Anson commemorative monument erected in Anson Park still stand in honour.